vhbcet/Hedef-Image-Optimizer-for-Wodpress/readme.txt

 * Optional <picture> / srcset integration on the frontend.
 * Quality, resize and metadata stripping controls.
 * Exclusion patterns for filenames/paths.
-* Media Library “NextGen” column with per-image stats and actions.
+* Media Library “Optimizer” column with per-image stats and actions.
 * Per-attachment metabox for manual optimization.
 * English and Turkish translations.
 * Modern, polished admin UI with donut chart and progress bar.

 == License ==

-NextGen Image Optimizer is free software released under the **GNU General Public License v2.0 or later**.
+Hedef Image Optimizer — WebP & AVIF is free software released under the **GNU General Public License v2.0 or later**.
 You can redistribute it and/or modify it under the terms of the GPL as published by the Free Software Foundation.
 See https://www.gnu.org/licenses/gpl-2.0.html for the full license text.